Ayush-star848/Blinkit-Dashboard/README.md

-Blinkit Sales & Outlet Performance Dashboard
+## 🛒 Blinkit Sales & Outlet Performance Dashboard

-This project showcases a data-driven dashboard built in Power BI to analyze sales trends and outlet performance for Blinkit, a leading online grocery delivery platform.
-The dashboard enables users to interactively explore factors impacting sales and customer engagement.
+This dashboard analyzes sales performance and customer behavior for Blinkit, focusing on outlet efficiency, item popularity, and regional sales distribution.

-🚀 Features
+### 🚀 Features
-Filters to analyze performance by outlet size, city tier, item type, and fat content
+- Filters for outlet size, tier, item type, and fat content

-Visualizations for average ratings, sales count, and item visibility

-Comparative charts highlighting outlet efficiency and product distribution
+- Sales distribution and count trends by category and outlet
+- Insights into item ratings and visibility patterns

-🧰 Tools & Technologies
+### 🧰 Tools & Technologies
-Power BI
+- Power BI

-Excel
+- Excel

-DAX
+- DAX

-📎 Project File
+### 📎 Project Files
-The .pbix file and relevant Excel dataset are included in this repository.
+- `Blinkit_Dashboard.pbix` – Power BI dashboard file
+- `Blinkit_data.xlsx` – Dataset for sales and item metadata

-You can view the dashboard using Power BI Desktop.
+You can open the `.pbix` file using [Power BI Desktop]

+---

+## 📂 License
+This project is for academic and portfolio purposes only.